winstonford/docker-beaglebone-resinio-mountup/README.md

 # Mount Up

-A bone simple resin.io app that mounts a micro sd card in a beaglebone black.
+A bone simple resin.io app that mounts a micro sd card in a beaglebone black running docker.

 To work on bare metal,